cern-eos/eos/doc/configuration/geoscheduling.rst

    default.0 , default.1 , default.10 , default.11 , default.12 , default.13
    default.14 , default.15 , default.16 , default.17 , default.18 , default.19
    default.2 , default.20 , default.21 , default.22 , default.3 , default.4
    default.5 , default.6 , default.7 , default.8 , default.9 ,

 Here follows the list of these parameters.

 .. epigraph::

    ========================= ======================================================================
    parameter                 definition
    ========================= ======================================================================
-   *skipSaturatedPlct*       if 0, select the optimal fs for placement regardless of the fact it is IO-saturated. if 1, try to find an IO-unsaturated fs first and then fallback onto saturated fs.
-   *skipSaturatedAccess*     as *skipSaturatedPlct* but for access *skipSaturatedDrnPlct*    as *skipSaturatedPlct* but for draining placement *skipSaturatedDrnAccess*  as *skipSaturatedPlct* but for draining access *skipSaturatedBlcPlct*    as *skipSaturatedPlct* but for balancing placement *skipSaturatedBlcAccess*  as *skipSaturatedPlct* but for balancing access *penaltyUpdateRate*       weight of the penalty update at each time Frame. **0 means penalties are fixed**, 100 means that new values are estimated for each time frame regardless of the past.
+   *skipSaturatedAccess*     as *skipSaturatedPlct* but for access *skipSaturatedDrnAccess*  as *skipSaturatedPlct* but for draining access *skipSaturatedBlcAccess*  as *skipSaturatedPlct* but for balancing access *penaltyUpdateRate*       weight of the penalty update at each time Frame. **0 means penalties are fixed**, 100 means that new values are estimated for each time frame regardless of the past.
 This parameter is used to ensure some stability for the penalties when they are self-estimated.
    *plctDlScorePenalty*      atomic penalty applied to a fs download score on any type of placement operation.
 It is a vector indexed by the networking speed class of the file system.
    *plctUlScorePenalty*      as *plctDlScorePenalty* but for the upload score *accessDlScorePenalty*    as *plctDlScorePenalty* but for access operations.
    *accessUlScorePenalty*    as *accessDlScorePenalty* but for the upload score *fillRatioLimit*          fill ratio above which a filesystem should not be used for a placement or a RW access operation.